Will having anti-lock brakes affect insurance coverage?

 They work best when the roads are very slippery and are available in all new cars built after 2000.
 Currently, the options vary by dealer.
 Some provide anti-lock brakes on all of their vehicles as a standard feature, while others present them as an option.
 At any rate, the majority of car insurance companies recognize anti-lock brakes as excellent safety features and this may reflect in your rates.

-The valve works with the ABS system in certain positions, which help to relieve pressure in the brakes.
+The valve works with the anti-lock system in certain positions, which help to relieve brake pressure.
 If the valve is open, the pressure can pass into the brake.
-If the valve is blocked, the brake becomes separated and the pressure rises from the brake and master cylinder.
+If the ABS valves are blocked, the brake becomes separated and the pressure rises from the brake and brake master cylinder.

-The valve can also help release pressure.
+The ABS valves can also help release pressure.
 Working with the sensors, the valve helps determine how much pressure is required to successfully operate the braking system.

 The pump works with the valve to replace the pressure when it is released.
 Once the sensors send the message to the valve, the valve either opens, blocks or releases pressure.
 This determines the strength of the braking capacity.
 After the valve position is selected, the pump reacts.
 If more pressure is required, the pump takes the pressure released and redistributes accordingly.